AgnellusX1/PassMan/README.md

+# PassMan
-# Password Generator and Manager
+## Password Manager and Secure Password Generator
 #### About Project

 A One-Stop-Solution for all passwords needs, From Generation of complex Passwords to Storing them